Search notes:

 __builtins__ As a last resort, the __builtins__ (and others?) namespace is searched.

-With the exception of using the global or nonlocal statement, all identifiers are created in the namespace that is associated with the local scope, noteably by assigning a value to non existing name or when using the import statement.
+With the exception of using the global or nonlocal statement, all identifiers are created in the namespace that is associated with the local scope, notably by assigning a value to non existing name or when using the import statement.

 Another exception to that «rule» is from MODULE import *: it places the identifiers of MODULE in the global namespace.